Holidays In Northamptonshire and Cambridgeshire

 National Garden Scheme.
 Lots of gardens to see in the local area.

 Finally, at Hall Farm we are slowly turning what was a caravan park when we arrived in 1994 into a manageable garden.
 Working on an original design by Bunny Guinness, with additions by Roger Balmer and further updates from Bunny, it is still work in progress.
-Having said that, no garden is ever finished but, if you are interested, tell Heather when you arrive and she can fix a suitable time when one of us can show you round.
+Having said that, no garden is ever finished but, if you are interested, tell Michelle when you arrive and she can fix a suitable time when one of us can show you round.